 Meaning Lizard from Yang-ch’uan.
 The species name, shangyouensis, refers to the Shangyou Reservoir Dam, where labourers digging foundations for the Shangyou Reservoir Dam uncovered the first skeleton.

-Yangchuanosaurus was a large, upright, fierce carnivore which lived around 160 million years ago as a top predator in China and preyed on other dinosaurs such as Mamenchisaurus.
+Yangchuanosaurus was a large carnivore which lived around 168-157 million years ago.
+It was likely a top predator in China at that time and preyed on other dinosaurs such as Mamenchisaurus.

 This large carnivorous dinosaur was an allosaur, not a tyrannosaur.